pierre-jean/pierre-jean.github.io/source/_posts/2014-05-13-3d-iso-introduction.markdown

 {% img /images/iso/iso-screen-13.png %}

-By playing with the colors of the different squares, you can obtain a nice volume impression, without effort or knowledge.
+By playing with the colors of the different squares, you can obtain a nice impression of volume, without effort or knowledge.

 ### Be creative